Secret Key Generation Via Localization and Mobility: Introduction

-Finally, we test our algorithm using real experimental measurements taken in a vehicular environment, where two vehicles, equipped with TelosB motes with omnidirectional wireless radios, cruise in local streets and freeways.
-We show that our algorithm achieves non-zero secret key rates at very low key-mismatch rates even under extremely pessimistic settings, in which the attacker makes observations in the immediate vicinity of one of the legitimate nodes throughout the process and without any a prior statistical model at the nodes on the mobility patterns.
-We also show that the generated key passes all the randomness tests in the NIST test suite \cite{nist}.

-In summary, we show that relative localization information can be used as an additional resource for secret key generation.
-To the best of our knowledge, this is the first work that provides both theoretical and practical analysis on secret key generation via localization.
+In summary, our main contribution is to illustrate that relative localization information can be used as an additional resource for secret key generation (see Section~\ref{sec:relatedwork} for a comparison with related work).